NadavRosenberg/Malicious-Compiler/README.md

 NOTICE: The paths may vary.
 5. create the installer:

-7. (OPTIONALY) Delete the temp files:
+6. (OPTIONALLY) Delete the temp files:
 ```
 del TheCompiler.class
 del TheCompiler.jar